zhoupeisen/humanresourcestool/README.md

 The following items are recommended to be obtained and used for this console application:

-Microsoft SQL Server 2017 Express Edition
+Microsoft SQL Server 2017 Express Edition,
-Microsoft Visual Studio Community 2017
+Microsoft Visual Studio Community 2017,
-Microsoft SQL Server Managment Studio 2017
+Microsoft SQL Server Managment Studio 2017.

 Once all of these are obtained and installed, now to go grab https://github.com/Microsoft/sql-server-samples/releases/download/adventureworks/AdventureWorks-oltp-install-script.zip unzip this to this location: c:\Samples.
 Then use SSMS to open a particular file called: 'AdventureWorks-oltp-install-script.sql'.